zerynth/docs/docs/reference/libs/ubidots/iot/docs/examples.md

 # Examples

-The following are a list of examples for lib.ubidots.iot
+The following are a list of examples for lib.ubidots.iot.

 ## Controlled Publish Period